soly33tworks/ME-PHYS_Undergraduate_Courses/ME399-Summer_Practice_II/readme.md

 # Quad Stepper Motor Driver Circuit

 ## Overview
-Ma For details, see the report in my ResearchGate profile.
+For details, see the report in my ResearchGate profile.

 ## Board and Controls